International criminal law: Sources of international criminal law

 International criminal law is a subset of international law.
 As such, its sources are those that comprise international law.
 The classical enumeration of those sources is in Article 38(1) of the 1946 Statute of the International Court of Justice and comprise: treaties, customary international law, general principles of law (and as a subsidiary measure judicial decisions and the most highly qualified juristic writings).
 The Rome Statute governing the International Criminal Court contains an analogous, though not identical, set of sources that the court may rely on.

 The rules or principles applied to a case will depend on the type of body presiding over the matter.
 National courts may not necessarily apply rules and principles from international law as an international tribunal might.
 The law as applied by specific tribunals may vary depending on the Statute of the Tribunal.
 They may also apply national laws if given the authority to do so as the Special Court for Sierra Leone was.

+Core crimes under international law

+The core crimes under international law are war crimes, genocide, crimes against humanity, and the crime of aggression.

+A war crime is a violation of the law of war treaties or provisions that gives rise to individual criminal responsibility for actions committed in connection to armed conflict.
+These actions include intentionally killing, torturing, raping, or taking protected persons hostages; unnecessarily destroying protected civilian property; deception by perfidy; and pillaging.
+They also include, for any individual that is part of the command structure, who orders any attempt to commit mass killings including genocide or ethnic cleansing of protected persons; the granting of no quarter despite surrender; the conscription of children in the military; and flouting the legal distinctions of proportionality and military necessity.

+Genocide is the intentional destruction of a people in whole or in part.
+The United Nations 1948 Genocide Convention defines genocide as any of five "acts committed with intent to destroy, in whole or in part, a national, ethnical, racial or religious group."
+These five acts are: killing members of the group, causing them serious bodily or mental harm, imposing living conditions intended to destroy the group, preventing births, and forcibly transferring children out of the group.
+Victims are targeted because of their real or perceived membership of a group, not randomly.

+Genocide, especially large-scale genocide, is widely considered to signify the epitome of human evil, and can be committed against protected or non-protected persons alike in the context of interstate conflicts.